codice/acdebugger/README.md

 #### acdebugger-common
 Defines a library of common classes used by both the backdoor and the debugger.
 This artifact is embedded inside the backdoor bundle.

+#### acdebugger-distribution
+Creates zip and tar distributions of the acdebugger tool

+#### acdebugger-docker
+Creates a docker image for acdebugger
+Refer to [this page](docs/docker.md) for more information on using the docker container

 ### Future iterations
 Future implementations will: